rockcarver/frodo-lib/README.md

 <!-- README.md for NPM; the one for GitHub is .github/README.md. -->
 # Frodo Library

-A library to manage ForgeRock Identity Cloud tenants, ForgeOps deployments, and classic deployments.
+A hybrid (ESM and CJS) library to manage PingOne Advanced Identity Cloud environments, ForgeOps deployments, and classic deployments.

-Frodo-lib powers [frodo-cli](https://github.com/rockcarver/frodo-cli), the command line tool to manage ForgeRock deployments.
+Frodo-lib powers [frodo-cli](https://github.com/rockcarver/frodo-cli), the command line tool to manage PingOne Advanced Identity Cloud environments, ForgeOps deployments, and classic deployments.

 Please refer to the [GitHub README](https://github.com/rockcarver/frodo-lib#readme) for full documentation.